AskDwightHow.org 365/24/7

 I started my life-coaching career in April, 1987.
 Having created, tested, refined, and develop this process since then (a lot at the beginning, but less and less as my career progressed), I've had little trouble getting and servicing all the clients that I wanted to have.
 Just by repeating again and again the above staged action sets, starting with a new prospect each time.
 When a prospect did not develop into a client (as you can see from my track record, happened much more often than not), it was fine.
 I trusted the process.
 I made sure I enjoyed the process.
 This meant that I got paid (in pleasure and satisfaction) for every prospect that I provided a gift session to, even when they did not become my client.
 Also, I was always aware that the more "noes" I got meant that I got more "yeses."
 I had to get the "noes" to pay for the "yeses."

-Distinguish actions and process from the results
+Distinguish actions and processes from the results

 Keep the results in mind, while prioritizing the consistency and enjoyability of the process.
 The results will almost effortlessly fall out of that.